Varatharajah Thurairajah: Eechilampatru and Vakarai

-In 2006, Thurairajah arrived in Vakarai, Sri Lanka as a refugee, where he remained to set up a makeshift hospital to replace the hospital destroyed by a tsunami in 2004.
-When Vakarai was captured by Sri Lankan government forces in January 2007, Varatharajah was allegedly the last person to leave the town.
+In 2006, Varatharajah arrived in Vakarai, Sri Lanka, as a refugee, where he helped establish and maintain a makeshift hospital to replace the one destroyed in the 2004 Indian Ocean tsunami.
+The British Broadcasting Corporation (BBC) reported that when Vakarai was captured by Sri Lankan government forces in January 2007, Thurairajah was the last person to leave the town.

 Mullivaikkal, Mullaitivu

-In January 2009, the Sri Lankan government announced that there were only 80,000 people in the areas of the Northern Province controlled by the Liberation Tigers of Tamil Eelam (LTTE), but in reality, there were around 340,000 people.
-Since foreign media had no presence in the war zone, Varatharajah remained a credible source for reporting the humanitarian crisis to the outside world.
-During that time, the Sri Lankan government independently declared a No Fire Zone in Suthanthirapuram without consulting any medical staff.
+In January 2009, the Sri Lankan government announced that there were only 80,000 people in the areas of the Northern Province controlled by the Liberation Tigers of Tamil Eelam (LTTE), while independent organizations' estimates put the population between 250,000 and 300,000 people.
+Since foreign media were absent in the war zone, Thurairajah was allegedly a source for reporting the humanitarian crisis to the outside world.
+During that time, some believe that the Sri Lankan government independently declared a no-fire zone in the village of Suthanthirapuram without consulting any medical staff.

-Puthukkudiyiruppu hospital was not included in the No Fire Zone.
-After the announcement of a No Fire Zone, people were forced to move to Suthanthirapuram, where all civilians were crowded into a small area.
-Later in the record, it was mentioned that more people were killed in the No Fire Zone area than in any other areas.
-While Varatharajah stayed at Puthukkudiyiruppu hospital treating casualties from Suthanthirapuram, he was informing the International Committee of the Red Cross (ICRC), international NGOs, and the government of the situation.
-Sathiyamoorthy, the regional director of health services from Kilinochchi, and fellow staff moved to Mullaitivu and worked with Varatharajah.
-Around seven government doctors, including Varatharajah, with other medical staff and volunteers served nearly 340,000 people in the war zone.
-After several weeks, Puthukkudiyiruppu hospital was also destroyed by government shelling and bombing.
+Puthukkudiyiruppu Hospital was not included in the no-fire zone.
+After the announcement of the no-fire zone, people were forced to move to Suthanthirapuram, where all civilians were crowded into a small area.
+It was later revealed that more people were killed in the no-fire zone area than in any other area.
+Varatharajah stayed at Puthukkudiyiruppu Hospital, treating casualties from Suthanthirapuram; he was informing the International Committee of the Red Cross (ICRC), international NGOs, and the Sri Lankan government of the situation.
+Dr. Thangamutha Sathiyamoorthy, the regional director of health services in Kilinochchi, and fellow staff members moved to Mullaitivu and worked with Varatharajah.
+Government doctors, including Varatharajah, with other medical staff and volunteers, served nearly 340,000 people in the war zone.
+After several weeks, Puthukkudiyiruppu Hospital was also destroyed by government bombs and shells.

-Varatharajah and his team relocated to the Puthalam and Mullivaikkal areas, where they established a makeshift hospital in a school to treat casualties.
+Varatharajah and his team relocated to the Puthalam and Mullivaikkal areas.
+There, they established a makeshift hospital in a school to treat casualties.
 He reported on the number of dead and injured in the area, as well as the shortages of medical supplies and food.
-Additionally, he contacted the ICRC to arrange for the evacuation of critically injured and ill individuals from the war zone by boat.
-This way, around 10,000 injured people were saved while raising the awareness of the humanitarian crisis to the world.
+Additionally, he contacted the ICRC to arrange for the boat evacuation of critically injured and ill individuals from the war zone.
+This effort resulted in the rescue of approximately 10,000 injured civilians while also raising global awareness of the humanitarian crisis.